-Cannabis Topicals are products such as lotions and oils that have been infused with cannabis extracts and are meant to be applied to the external body surface which includes hair, skin and nails — are now legally available for sale in Ontario.
-Below covers how they work, the pros and cons of use, and what to consider when shopping for these products.
+Cannabis Topicals - products such as lotions and oils that have been infused with cannabis extracts and are meant to be applied to an external body surface, including hair, skin and nails - are legally available for sale at Ashario.ca.
+This post covers how they work, the pros and cons of using them, and what to consider when shopping for these products.

-- Topical cannabis products are now legal to produce, sell and purchase in Ontario.
+HIGHLIGHTS- Topical cannabis products are legal to produce, sell, and purchase in Ontario.

 - Topicals offer a smoke-free alternative to inhaling cannabis